fanzhousustc/fanzhousustc.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Y2O3 nanoparticles decorated IN738LC superalloy manufactured by laser powder bed fusion: Cracking inhibition, microstructures and mechanical properties"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'Abstract: In-situ Y2O3 nanoparticles decorated Inconel 738 LC composite by powder mixture is fabricated using laser powder bed fusion with different scan speeds and laser powers.
-The process window is significantly enlarged with the addition of 0.05 wt% Y2O3 by removing the cracks in the as-printed parts.
-Well-dispersed Y4Al2O9 particles are formed during the reaction between the mixed powders and the laser beam.
-Obvious enrichment of Zr in the Y4Al2O9 particles by substitution for the yttrium is observed, which effectively eliminates the segregation of Zr along the grain boundaries.
-In this case, the cracks are mitigated since the formation of liquid film is correspondingly hindered at the last stage of solidification.
-In addition, the gains are coarsened to nearly double the size with the incorporation of Y2O3 nanoparticles before and after heat treatment.
-As a result, the Y2O3-inoculated Inconel 738 LC exhibits an improved strength at 850 °C.'
+excerpt: 'Contribution: Microstructure characterization'
 date: 2021-12-06
 venue: 'Composites Part B: Engineering'
 paperurl: 'https://doi.org/10.1016/j.compositesb.2021.109555'
 #citation: 'Fan Zhou, You.
 (2021). &quot;Paper Title Number 1.&quot; <i>Journal 1</i>.
 1(1).'
 ---
+Abstract: In-situ Y2O3 nanoparticles decorated Inconel 738 LC composite by powder mixture is fabricated using laser powder bed fusion with different scan speeds and laser powers.
+The process window is significantly enlarged with the addition of 0.05 wt% Y2O3 by removing the cracks in the as-printed parts.
+Well-dispersed Y4Al2O9 particles are formed during the reaction between the mixed powders and the laser beam.
+Obvious enrichment of Zr in the Y4Al2O9 particles by substitution for the yttrium is observed, which effectively eliminates the segregation of Zr along the grain boundaries.
+In this case, the cracks are mitigated since the formation of liquid film is correspondingly hindered at the last stage of solidification.
+In addition, the gains are coarsened to nearly double the size with the incorporation of Y2O3 nanoparticles before and after heat treatment.
+As a result, the Y2O3-inoculated Inconel 738 LC exhibits an improved strength at 850 °C.
 This paper is about the number 1.
 The number 2 is left for future work.

 [Download paper here](https://www.researchgate.net/publication/356803033_Y2O3_nanoparticles_decorated_IN738LC_superalloy_manufactured_by_laser_powder_bed_fusion_Cracking_inhibition_microstructures_and_mechanical_properties)

-#Recommended citation: Your Name, You.
+# Recommended citation: Your Name, You.
 (2009).
 "Paper Title Number 1." <i>Journal 1</i>.
 1(1).